bejayoharen/bjorg.github.io/_drafts/measuring-engeneering-productivity.md

 # What can we measure?

 Given the above, you might think I’m advocating against trying to measure team performance in any way.
-That’s not the case – in fact, I think as organizations grow it becomes increasingly more important – more about that in my next post – and I also think it can be useful to think about productivity when planning projects.
+That’s not the case – in fact, I think as organizations grow it becomes increasingly more important – more about that in my next post – and I also think it can be useful to think about productivity when planning projects, even if you don't have the numbers yet.

 # Why productivity is still a useful thing to think about